Icinga/icinga2/doc/12-icinga2-api.md

 ### restart-process <a id="icinga2-api-actions-restart-process"></a>

-Restarts Icinga2.
+Restarts Icinga.
 May or may not return.

 Send a `POST` request to the URL endpoint `/v1/actions/restart-process`.